 A pool becomes inactive when a candidate/validator elects to stop participating in the consensus process.
 This is different from a ban, where a malicious validator is immediately removed from consensus.

 If you see a current validator's pool status as inactive, the validator will exit the validator set once the current staking epoch is complete.
 Prior to the end of the epoch, the validator will continue with their responsibilities, and any delegators will receive rewards once the staking epoch is finished.
 Rewards may be diminished if the validator's participation was limited during that epoch.

-Yes, rewards will still be distributed.
-If a pool is inactivated during a staking epoch, rewards for the current staking epoch will be accrued as usual.
+Yes, rewards will still be distributed iff a pool is inactivated during a staking epoch.
+Rewards for the current staking epoch will be accrued as usual.

-The reward amount depends on how long the validator has been working during the staking epoch: the reward corresponds to the validator's participation in consensus during the staking epoch.
+The reward amount depends on how long the validator has been working, and the reward corresponds to the validator's participation in consensus during the staking epoch.

 For example, if the validator was working fine, didn’t disconnect their node, and produced all blocks they should have produced (went through all AuRa rounds during the epoch), its pool will receive 100% of the possible pool’s reward.

 However, if the validator skipped half the staking epoch (only produced 50% of blocks they should have produced), their pool will receive 50% of th max possible pool’s reward.
 If a validator was malicious and was removed by the system for misbehavior, its pool won’t receive rewards.
 Pool rewards also depend on how much other participants staked into other pools.
 Read more about reward distributions.